 On the “Summer Sojourn” tour, a theme unexpectedly arose that most of the hosts continued.
 Seeing where my Ferrari 360 Spyder would take me next added another dimension to the experience for the readers, encouraging them to follow the tour more closely.
 Amazing!
 I couldn’t have planned that magic better if I had tried!

 From my experience, the key to successful virtual book tours is short, targeted and themed.
 I’ll keep this in mind while I plan my British tour.
-Watch for details in a few weeks!If you enjoyed this post, consider buying me a cafe mocha.
+Watch for details in a few weeks!If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.